nrwl/nx/docs/generated/packages/jest/documents/overview.md

 ### Splitting E2E Tests

 If Jest is used to run E2E tests, you can enable [splitting the tasks](/ci/features/split-e2e-tasks) by file to get improved caching, distribution, and retrying flaky tests.
-Enable this, by providing a `ciTargetName`.
+Enable this Atomizer feature by providing a `ciTargetName`.
 This will create a target with that name which can be used in CI to run the tests for each file in a distributed fashion.

 ```json {% fileName="nx.json" %}